Fixed-Asset-Ratio-Trading/fixed-ratio-trading/docs/api/A_FIXED_RATIO_TRADING_API.md

 | 2 | Pool State PDA | Writable | Pool state to modify access restrictions |
 | 3 | Program Data Account | Readable | Program data account for authority validation |

+#### Mutability & Signer Flags (exact)
+- [0] Admin Authority: signer, read-only
+- [1] System State PDA: read-only
+- [2] Pool State PDA: writable
+- [3] Program Data Account: read-only

 #### Authorization
 - Only the protocol Admin Authority (program upgrade authority) may call this function.
 - Calls from the pool owner or any other signer are rejected.
 This is verified in tests.
 - System pause applies: operation is blocked while paused.

+#### Serialization & Wire Format
+- SetSwapOwnerOnly must be sent as the Borsh-serialized `PoolInstruction` enum variant.
+- Do not handcraft a byte array or hardcode a numeric discriminator.
+- Use `try_to_vec()` in Rust or an equivalent Borsh enum serializer in JS/TS.
+- The enum variant index is an internal detail and not a stable public API.

+Rust example (already uses `try_to_vec()` in the snippet below).
+For JS/TS guidance, see the example later in this section.

 #### Example (Rust) – building the instruction
 ```rust